bocoup/gaia-notes/development-cycle.md

 e.g. `git pull rwaldron 12345`

+or `git checkout -b 88712 rwaldron/88712` to create a new branch based off that person's current branch

 ### Rebasing

 Master branch changes constantly (many, many times a day).
 A patch which could take 2 hours might find master branch changes underneath you.